Dictionary » Positive Words » Sociable – Meaning, Definition, Synonyms and Antonyms

-The word ‘Sociable’ (Adjective) describes someone who enjoys being around others, is friendly, and likes socializing.
+The word ‘Sociable’ (adjective) describes someone who enjoys being around others, is friendly, and actively likes socializing.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Sociable’ correctly in sentences.

 Sociable Explained in Depth

-A complete and detailed guide to the word Sociable, including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and practical guide to the word Sociable, including meaning, definition, examples, etymology, synonyms, and antonyms—plus tips for distinguishing it from closely related terms like “social”.

 Meanings of Sociable

 Sociable means friendly, outgoing, and enjoying being around others.
 It’s often used to describe people who like spending time with friends, meeting new people, and participating in group activities.
-It can also describe events or environments that encourage social interaction.
+It can also describe events, spaces, or environments that encourage social interaction—such as a networking event or a welcoming community space.

 Definition

 Sociable is an adjective meaning inclined to seek out or enjoy the company of others; friendly and outgoing.
-It refers to a person or atmosphere that is pleasant and conducive to social interaction, often marked by friendliness and warmth.
+It refers to a person or atmosphere that is pleasant and conducive to social interaction, often marked by warmth, easy conversation, and a willingness to connect.

 Etymology

-- The word entered English in the late Middle Ages, retaining its meaning of friendliness and sociability.
+• The word entered English in the late Middle Ages (roughly the 1300s–1400s), keeping its core sense of friendliness and social ease.

 Example Sentences

-- He’s always been a sociable person who enjoys meeting new people.
+• He’s always been a sociable person who enjoys meeting new people at conferences.

-- The party had a sociable atmosphere, making it easy to mingle.
+• The party had a sociable atmosphere, making it easy to mingle without feeling awkward.

-- She’s so sociable that she can strike up a conversation with anyone.
+• She’s so sociable that she can strike up a conversation with anyone on the train.

 Sociable Synonyms